PranjD/learn_dbt_project/README.md

 |----Used for write code once and reuse it whenever required.
 |---- macros.yml, timestamp.sql

+---Project snapshots:
+|----Used to track history of descriptive attributes.
+|---- snapshot.yml, sat_customer_snapshot.sql

 4. setup Instructions :
 a. create snowflake account
 b. install dbt cloud